 This E-tivity is worth 6% of each module, excluding the dissertation module.
 Marks are awarded on a pass or fail basis.
+If students are given a mark of zero at a first attempt, they will be permitted a second attempt with a grade capped at 50%.
+Students that do not make a first attempt at Etivity 3 will not be pemitted a second attempt.

-A student will be granted all of the allocated marks for the E-tivity if they actively participate in at least 7 of the 10 discussion forums of each module.
-If they fail to actively participate in the required number of discussion forums they will receive a grade of 0 (zero).
+A student will be granted all of the allocated marks for the E-tivity if they actively participate in a timely manner in at least 7 of the 10 discussion forums of each module.
+If they fail to actively participate in the required number of discussion forums in a timely manner, they will receive a grade of 0 (zero).
+Please refer to the Etivity 3 guidance on the VLE for further details on the time frames set for contributing.

 'Active participation' means:

-Posting thoughtful, considered contributions that display engagement with the study materials (instruments, cases and/or commentary) that are relevant to the discussion topic and address the question(s) posed.
+Posting thoughtful, timely, and considered contributions that display engagement with the study materials (instruments, cases, videos, and/or commentary) that are relevant to the discussion topic and address the question(s) posed.
 Such contributions can also include:

-- Responding to questions that arise during the discussion forum. - Asking relevant questions during the discussion forum. - Providing personal viewpoints concerning issues arising in the discussion forum. - Reflecting on the discussion by providing summaries of the arguments so far. - Providing pointers to relevant links or articles relating to the discussion.
+- Responding to questions that arise during the discussion forum in your own words. - Asking relevant questions during the discussion forum, including to the Module Convenor. - Providing personal viewpoints concerning issues arising in the discussion forum. - Reflecting on the discussion by providing summaries in your own words of the arguments presented by others and/or in the study materials. - Providing pointers to relevant links or articles relating to the discussion.